-- Jazz – Highly technical “modern jazz” style influenced by musical theatre dance technique, with an emphasis on showmanship and performance quality.
+- Jazz – Routed in jazz dance history and influenced musical theatre dance technique, with an emphasis on showmanship and performance quality.

 Whether for concert or competition, nothing is more exciting than engaging in the choreographic process with new dancers!
 I have thirteen years of experience choreographing for private studios, universities, professional and pre-professional companies.
 I specialize in creating exciting, appropriate material for novice and intermediate level dancers.
 Sample videos are available here, and references are available on request.